-Lutheran Young Adult Corps applications for the upcoming (2016-2017) service year can be found online in the coming weeks.
-Applications must be submitted by March 1, 2016.
-Selected applicants will be contacted via email to schedule an interview with LCMS Office of National Mission staff, and they will be notified of acceptance no later than May 1, 2016.
+Lutheran Young Adult Corps applications for the upcoming (2017-2018) service year can be found online in October.
+Applications must be submitted by March 1, 2017.
+Selected applicants will be contacted via email to schedule an interview with LCMS Office of National Mission staff, and they will be notified of acceptance no later than May 1, 2017.

 As part of the application process, applicants must submit three letters of reference:

 1. From a/the pastor of your LCMS congregation — Applicants may submit a letter written by a pastor who is also related, however, the selection committee prefers, if possible, the letter be written by a non-related pastor.
 (If your congregation is vacant, the vacancy pastor, or another non-related pastor may submit your letter.)

 2. From another staff member or lay leader from your congregation, preferably someone who knows you through a ministry or service function (director of Christian education, deaconess, teacher, volunteer youth leader, elder, etc.)